Expo 2000: World Expo 2000

 The Expo opened to the public on 1 June 2000 and ran for five months, ending on 31 October.

-The Expo site was situated on the original 1,000,000 square meters of the Hanover fairground; an additional 600,000 m² was also made available as a newly opened section to the grounds.
+The Expo site was situated on the original 1,000,000 square meters of the Hanover fairground; an additional 600,000 m2 was also made available as a newly opened section of the grounds.
 As a visitor walked in and tickets were taken, looking above to the approximately four-story-high ceiling, a visitor would have noticed the huge circular pods that held large TVs showing animated people greeting the visitors and providing tourist information in different languages.
 Some ten large McDonald's restaurants were also built, along with restaurants representing several of the exhibitor countries.
 Small retail locations were also set up to supply Expo merchandise.
 The United States reversed its decision to take part at a relatively late stage, and the area set aside for the American pavilion was left undeveloped.

 40,000,000 visitors were expected at Expo 2000, but only 25,210,000 people came to see the event.
-This led to a financial deficit of about $600,000,000.
+This led to a financial deficit of about US$600,000,000.
 With pre-ordered tickets priced at 69 DM, the Expo seemed expensive compared to other days out.
 Commentator Georg Giersberg wrote in the Frankfurter Allgemeine that entrance fees for Germany's 53 main theme parks cost on average less than half the price of the Expo (about 30 DM).
 Other financial shortfalls came from a lack of corporate sponsorship, since it cost US$4.8 million to be an official product supplier or US$14.5 million to become a world partner.